Primary Care Nurse Practitioner

 KNOWLEDGE, SKILLS AND ABILITIES

-- The PCNP must have advanced knowledge of, and an ability to, apply advanced nursing processes (assessment, planning, implementation and evaluation) and advanced nursing practice to ensure that the all patients' physical, emotional, psychosocial, spiritual, educational and daily living needs are met.
+- The PCNP must have advanced knowledge of, and an ability to apply, advanced nursing practice skills (assessment, diagnosis, planning, implementation and evaluation) to ensure that the all patients’ physical, physical, emotional, psycho-social, spiritual, educational and daily living needs are met.

-- An ability to provide emergency care and treatment, as the position is required to perform advanced nursing functions beyond basis nursing training.
-This would include using standards, policies and guidelines of the Department of Health and Social Services, NTHSSA and the RNANT/NU.
+- An ability to provide emergency care and treatment, as the position is required to perform advanced nursing functions.

 Typically, the above qualifications would be attained by:

-The successful completion of a Nursing Degree, a certificate as a Nurse Practitioner and 2 years directly related nursing experience.
+This level of knowledge is commonly acquired through the successful completion of Master’s Degree in Nursing, a certificate as a Nurse Practitioner and 2 years directly related nursing experience.

-Within the Beaufort Delta region the PCNP must be able to acquire within a reasonable time frame and remain current with the following training and/or certifications.
+With the Beaufort-Delta region the PCNP must be able to acquire within a reasonable time frame and remain current with the following training and/or certifications.

 Candidates must clearly identify their eligibility in order to receive priority consideration under the Affirmative Action Policy.